Slow violence: Urban housing and land ownership

 Slow violence has been used in discussion of urban housing crises, such as in Chahim's work in Mexico City.
-Throughout the time of Chahim's fieldwork, it was identified that the flooding of drainage systems were engineered to consistently impact the poorer areas of Mexico City while preserving higher class areas.
+Through fieldwork, Chahim identified that the flooding of drainage systems were engineered to consistently impact the poorer areas of Mexico City while preserving higher class areas.
 Normalization of this occurrence over time within the poorer population contributed to a slow temporality, and the violence Chahim identified was in the form of consistent and inequitably disruption of lives and property without consent.

 Feminist geographer Rachel Pain brought Nixon's concept into conversation with feminist readings of trauma to document how housing dispossession in the UK has also been an example of slow violence.
 Pain describes how globalization, gentrification and displacement, and other psychological effects of violence experienced over time and across generations lead to "chronic urban trauma".
 Pain has also extended Nixon's framework to highlight how such dispossession targets particular categories of people and places, adding critical feminist and anti-racist perspectives that were missing from Nixon's framework.

 Slow violence has also been mentioned in concerns related to rhino poaching in Mozambique's Limpopo National Park.
 A call for such violence to be addressed in order to better mobilize a response was featured in a literary work.
 This work also discussed the region's experience of slow violence through conservation-related resettlement.